Special Education Program

 - Children enrolled at Summit Public Schools: Sierra;

 - Children who have contacted Summit Public Schools: Sierra regarding Child Find;

 - Highly mobile children (such as homeless, foster care and migrant children);

 - Children who have a disability and may need special education services, even though they are advancing from grade to grade; and,

-- Children at home or home-schooled if enrolled in the Summit Public Schools: Atlas.
+- Children at home or home-schooled if enrolled in the Summit Public Schools: Sierra.

 Approximately ten to fifteen percent of all children have a disability which hinders their educational development.
 Early identification of disabilities assists parents, students and schools in the design of appropriate educational services.